 - 1. Currently mlsquare supports keras as the backend for proxy models.
 The convention we follow is similar to that of keras with some minor changes. - 2.
 The parameters should be defined as a dictionary of dictionaries.
-The first level of dicts should represent the the each layer.
+The first level of dict should represent each layer.
 Each layer should be followed by the index of the layer. - 3.
-Sample parameter The below sample shows the parameters for a keras model with 2 layer(both hidden and visible),
+Sample parameter This sample dict shows the parameters for a keras model with 2 layer(both hidden and visible),